benjamin-hodgson/Contexts/README.md

 You'll typically see `catch` in a 'because' method.
 The caught exception generally gets saved as an instance attribute, and assertions are made about (for example) its type in assertion methods.

+#### Other methods
+Other methods, which do not contain any of the keywords detailed above, are treated as normal instance methods.
+They can be called as usual by the other methods of the class.

 Example